manasi1031/Simply-swimming/README.md

 ### Features
 ---

-The website consists of 6 pages.
-Five are accessible from a navigation menu and one is a 404 error page.
+The website consists of 6 pages that are accessible at the moment.

 #### The website has below features: